-Confusing?
-Refer to the “cheat sheet” below, and experiment for yourself by shooting in the “aperture mode” to find out more.
-Try out various shots at different f-stops, and see the effects of it.
+Still confused?
+You can always refer to the “cheat sheet” at the end of this guide, and experiment for yourself by shooting in the “aperture mode” of your camera.
+Try to shoot at different f-stops, and see the effects for yourself.

-The next “element” is called shutter speed.
-This is much more easier to understand than aperture, I promise.
+The next “element” is called shutter speed, and it is much more easier to understand than aperture.
 Shutter speed in simple terms mean “how long to expose the photo for”.

-The effects of shutter speed are straightforward as well.
+The effects of using different shutter speeds are straightforward :

 - A fast shutter speed will “freeze frame“.
 Good for capturing those water droplets in mid-air and stuff.

-- The higher the ISO number, the more sensitive the sensor is to light… but also creates something called “electronic noise”.
+- The higher the ISO number, the more sensitive the sensor is to light.

-- So summary, keep the image clean.
-Try keep the ISO as low as possible unless you are forced to.
+So summary, keep the ISO as low as possible.
+Push it up only when you are forced to.

 BALANCING THE TRIANGLE

-Now that you know the “3 elements”, the exposure triangle is exactly all about how to balance them.
+Now that you know all the “3 elements”, the exposure triangle is exactly about balancing the 3 of them.
 For example: